 - 1. Remind the students that the examiner takes notes during the presentation, and that they will ask the candidate questions and make comments about their presentation in the discussion phase. - 2.
-Ask the students to look at the points from Ana's presentation on the board and think of two or three questions/ comments the examiner could ask/make.
+Ask the students to look at the points from Saprina's presentation on the board and think of two or three questions/ comments the examiner could ask/make.
+This will probably be quite difficult for them as the topic is not discursive.
 Tell them they will be able to see the what the examiner asks in a few moments. - 3.
 After, get them to compare their answers in pairs and then elicit and write examples from each group on the board.
 At this point, do not comment on their ideas you can do this in the feedback to the next task.